zevo-enterprise/zevo-enterprise/README.md

 0.1 Layer 1: Micro-kernel Space (Interface) (Expert System)

 This is the "Interface" layer.
-It translates hardware interrupts into AI-driven logic gates.
+It translates hardware interrupts into expert logic gates.
 It implements a deterministic scheduler (referencing Love, Chapters 2-7) but modulated by Machine Learning algorithms for predictive resource allocation.

 0.2 Layer 2: Servers Space (AI-Driven)